MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/tutorial-shadow-it.md

 ### Phase 4: Advanced Shadow IT discovery reporting

-In addition to the reporting available in Cloud App Security, you can integrate Cloud Discovery logs into Azure Sentinel for further investigation and analysis.
-Once the data is in Azure Sentinel, you can view the data in dashboard, run queries using Kusto query language, export queries to Microsoft Power BI, integrate with other sources, and create custom alerts.
+In addition to the reporting options available in Cloud App Security, you can integrate Cloud Discovery logs into Azure Sentinel for further investigation and analysis.
+Once the data is in Azure Sentinel, you can view it in dashboards, run queries using Kusto query language, export queries to Microsoft Power BI, integrate with other sources, and create custom alerts.
 For more information, see NEW_TOPIC_TBD.

 ### Phase 5: Control sanctioned apps